-To be considered compliant and enable assessing if the Substance is a developmental toxicant, the information provided has to meet the requirements of OECD TG 414 in one species.
+In order to be considered compliant and enable assessing if the Substance is a developmental toxicant, information provided has to meet the requirements of OECD TG 414 in one species.

 You have not provided information following OECD TG 414.
-Instead, you have provided a OECD TG 422 study.
+Instead, you have provided a combined repeated dose toxicity study with the reproduction/developmental toxicity screening test (OECD TG 422).
 In this study, structural malformations and variations are not investigated as required in the PNDT study (OECD TG 414).
 Therefore, this study does not fulfil the information requirement.